Ctenosauriscus: Description

 The most prominent feature of Ctenosauriscus is its sail-like back, formed from elongated neural spines of the dorsal and cervical vertebrae.
 These spines curve slightly forward at the front of the sail and slightly backward at the back of the sail.
 Although other poposauroids like Lotosaurus and the ctenosauriscids Hypselorhachis and Xilousuchus also have elongated spines, the sail of Ctenosauriscus is one of the largest in the group.
 Among ctenosauriscids, Ctenosauriscus is most similar to Arizonasaurus from the Middle Triassic of the southwestern United States.
 Both of these ctenosauriscids have elongated vertebrae spines up to 12 times the height of the bodies of the vertebrae.
 The ends of the spines are wider in Ctenosauriscus, and Ctenosauriscus also has larger projections on the centra of the dorsal vertebrae.
 Hypselorhachis also has neural spines that are widened at the end, but they are shorter than those of Ctenosauriscus.
 Lotosaurus from the Middle Triassic of China also has elongate spines, but they are straighter, broader, and much shorter than those of Ctenosauriscus.

 Paleobiology

 A 1998 study proposed that Ctenosauriscus was bipedal and that its elongated neural spines served to absorb the forces exerted from walking on two legs.
 Although limb bones are unknown, the study found that forces on the tips of the spines were focused on a point below the spinal column, hypothesized to be the knee joint.
 In the 2011 redescription of Ctenosauriscus, the authors rejected this idea because for forces on the spine to meet at the knee joint, muscles would have to form a direct connection between the knee and the back.
 Forces exerted from movement travel from the hind legs to the hip and sacral vertebrae, not the dorsal vertebrae.
 The sail of Ctenosauriscus would also have shifted its center of weight toward the front of the body, making bipedal locomotion difficult or impossible.

+Paleoenvironment

+Ctenosauriscus lived in the Early Triassic Solling Formation of Northern Germany.
+Its environment was an arid Floodplain, with dry, Sabkha-like environments and wetter areas comparable to modern swamps and other stagnant lakes.
+Ferns were rare but present, and the flora was dominated by Sphenophytes.
+In wetter areas, braided rivers were distributed throughout the floodplain.
+Xiphosurans are also known from the formation, and may have been a source of prey for the archosaurs, which were dispersing across northern pangea at the time.